If you’re reading this page, you are definitely one of my friends.

 I almost gave up thinking there was far too much to know.
 However, once you get the basics it’s easy to just tweak to your liking.

-Don’t forget to let your home-roasted coffee rest from 12 – 24 hours before using.
+Don’t forget to let your home-roasted coffee rest from 12-24 hours before using it.

 Plus, it’s much cheaper buying green beans and roasting them yourself.